 The following policy applies to research supported by CCSS.

 Preregistering research means the research plan is specified in advance and submitted to a registry, such as the Center for Open Science.
-CCSS strongly recommends pre-registration of all confirmatory (i.e., hypothesis-testing) research and requests that when relevant, such details are included in grant proposals.
+CCSS strongly recommends pre-registration of all confirmatory (i.e., hypothesis-testing) research and requests that such details are included in grant proposals when relevant.

 For support with data archiving best practices and recommendations, contact email@example.com.
 CCSS can also help you archive your data, and you can include the cost of verifying and archiving your results in internal and external grants.
 Contact us for pricing details.